assuremoss/Kubernetes-testbed/README.md

 #### 1. Customize the Vagrantfile

-Within the Vagrantfile, in order, you can specify the number of master and worker nodes, and the CNI network plugin to use (Calico, Cilium, Weave, or Flannel).
+Within the Vagrantfile, in order, you can specify the number of master nodes, the master nodes load balancer IP (if you are using an external load balancer, specify the IP address in the lb_ip field), the number of worker nodes, and the CNI network plugin to use (Calico, Cilium, Weave, or Flannel are currently supported).
 It is recommended not to change the Ubuntu server image.

-TODO
+By default, if no external Load Balancer IP Address is provided, another machine is spun up with Nginx balancing the requests to the API servers on the master nodes.

 #### 2. Spin-up the cluster